Randal Grichuk Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 24th-ranked team ERA among all MLB pitching staffs (4.46).
+- The Dodgers have the 24th-ranked team ERA across all league pitching staffs (4.53).

 © 2023 Data Skrive.
 All rights reserved.